ReallyAwesomeKids/rak/README.md

 **Haley**
 - Meet "Zuck Zuck", he really wanted to do acts of kindness in his community, so he joined Do Güd.
-- The first thing he did after joining the app was to browse the ideas catalogue.
-He can select the acts that he likes and they will be added to his homepage.
-He also has the ability to contribute his own ideas to the catalogue.
+- The first thing he did after joining the app was to browse the ideas catalogue to find acts of kindness he wants to do.
 - He was particularly interested in the Local Needs category that shows opportunities to directly give back to his community.
+On this page he also has the ability to add an opportunity to the map.
-- __ZuckZuck reads one of the map acts and adds it__
+- __ZuckZuck reads out what he is adding__
 - Zuckzuck then went back to the homepage to see the acts he chose and got started
 - __ZuckZuck taps on the appreciate act__ "I'm going to do this act of kindness and tell someone I appreciate them"
 - __ZuckZuck tells Halima that he appreciates her.
 Halima says thanks__